scottarterbury/Crowdfunding_ETL/README.md

   - Split each "name" column value into a first and last name, and place each in a new column.
   - Clean and export the DataFrame as `contacts.csv` and save it to your GitHub repository.

-~~If you chose Option 2, complete the following steps:
+- If you chose Option 2, complete the following steps:

-    - Import the `contacts.xlsx` file into a DataFrame.
-    - Extract the "contact_id", "name", and "email" columns by using regular expressions.
-    - Create a new DataFrame with the extracted data.
-    - Convert the "contact_id" column to the integer type.
-    - Split each "name" column value into a first and a last name, and place each in a new column.
-    - Clean and then export the DataFrame as `contacts.csv` and save it to your GitHub repository.
+    ~~- Import the `contacts.xlsx` file into a DataFrame.~~ ~~- Extract the "contact_id", "name", and "email" columns by using regular expressions.~~ ~~- Create a new DataFrame with the extracted data.~~ ~~- Convert the "contact_id" column to the integer type.~~ ~~- Split each "name" column value into a first and a last name, and place each in a new column.~~ ~~- Clean and then export the DataFrame as `contacts.csv` and save it to your GitHub repository.~~

-      Check that your final DataFrame resembles the one in the following image~~

 ##*Create the Crowdfunding Database*